 The vestibulospinal tract is formed by a lateral and medial tracts.
-The lateral vestibulospinal tract is formed by axons that descend from the lateral vestibular nucleus to ipsi- and contralateral interneurons (lamina VII and VIII) and motor neurons (IX) in the ventral horn (J.D.
-Dickman, in Fundamental Neuroscience for Basic and Clinical Applications (Fifth Edition), 2018 .
+The lateral vestibulospinal tract is formed by axons that descend from the lateral vestibular nucleus to ipsi- and contralateral interneurons (lamina VII and VIII) and motor neurons (IX) in the ventral horn.
 The medial vestibulospinal tract is formed by axons from the rostral, medial and caudal vestibular nuclei that reach cervical spinal cord segments.
 The fibers of the medial vestibulospinal tract travel in the medial longitudinal fasciculus in the brain stem and in the ventral funiculus, up to cervical spinal cord segments.
 The end on interneurons of lamina VII and VIII).

-The reticulospinal tract comes from the pontine and medulla oblongata.
-The fibers of the medullary reticulospinal tract originate in the reticular formation.
-The pontine reticulospinal tract is formed by fibers from the pontine reticular formation that descend in the ipsilateral ventral funiculus to end in ipsi- and contralateral neurons of the ventral horn.
-The fibers of the medullary reticulospinal tract originate in the reticular formation of the medulla oblongata and descend bilaterally in the lateral funiculus of the spinal cord.
-The spinoreticular fibers in cats end at all leaves of the spinal cord in laminae I, V, VI, VII, VIII, IX and the cervical nucleus (Gulgun Sengul, Charles Watson, in The Human Nervous System (Third Edition), 2012).
+The reticulospinal tract comes from the reticular formation of the pons and medulla oblongata..
+The pontine reticulospinal tract is formed by fibers from the pontine reticular formation that descend in the ipsilateral ventral funiculus to end in ipsi- and contralateral motorneurons of the ventral horn.
+Being faciliatory to extensor muscles.
+The fibers of the medullary reticulospinal tract originate in the reticular formation of the medulla oblongata and descend bilaterally in the lateral funiculus of the spinal cord to inhibitory motorneurons to extensor muscles.
+The spinoreticular fibers in cats end at all leaves of the spinal cord in laminae I, V, VI, VII, VIII, IX and the cervical nucleus.

 The tectospinal tract originates from the rostral colliculus, and receives fibers from the caudal colliculus.
 The axons cross de midline at the dorsal tegmental decussation and join the medial longitudinal fasciculus, to continue in the ventral funiculus of the cervical spinal segments and first thoracic ones.
-They end on interneurons in laminae VI and VII (Paul Rea, in Essential Clinical Anatomy of the Nervous System, 2015).
+They end on interneurons in laminae VI and VII.
 They are responsible for the turning of the head towards visual and auditory stimuli.

 The role of the rubrospinal system is to allow the initiation of movement, acting mainly over interneurons that synapse on motor neurons that innervate flexor muscles.
 The rubrospinal tract is almost absent in humans.
 The red nucleus has a facilitatory effect on the contralateral alpha motor neurons to flexor muscles and inhibitory on the contralateral alpha motor neurons to extensor muscles.
 In all mammals and birds that have been studied, the tract crosses in the ventral tegmental decussation and descends in a position ventral to the spinal trigeminal tract and lateral to the superior olive and facial nucleus.
-The rubrospinal tract is well stablished in cat and monkey and extends the length of the spina cord (Susan A. Darby, Robert J. Frysztak, in Clinical Anatomy of the Spine, Spinal Cord, and ANS, Third Edition, 2014 ).
+The rubrospinal tract is well stablished in cat and monkey and extends the length of the spina cord.
 The fibers synapse on interneurons in the dorsal part of lamina VII and in laminae V and VI.
 It is important to point out that the red nucleus has afferences from the cerebellum and from the cerebral cortex, being significantly important the ones that come from the interpositus nucleus of the cerebellum.
 The regression of the rubrospinal tract was a consequence of taking up corticospinal systems in the control of forelimb muscles, in bipedal species.
 The role of the pontine, reticulospinal, and vestibulospinal tracts is concerned on fighting against gravity, by acting on extensor muscles.
 The pontine reticulospinal tract acts on gamma (to a lesser extend on alpha) excitatory motorneurons that innervate extensor muscles.
 The vestibulospinal tract is excitatory, trough interneurons, to ipsilateral alpha (to a lesser extend gamma) motorneurons, and inhibitory to contralateral motorneurons.
 The medullary reticulospinal tract opposes the antigravitatory muscles by inhibiting the gamma motorneurons that innervate extensor muscles.